vanjohnson879/frontline-cloud-doc/content/reference/plugins/jenkins/index.md

 ## Usage

-A new Gatling FrontLine simulation will be started every time the job is run.
-Check the Console Output to check the simulation progress.
+A new Gatling Enterprise simulation will be started every time the job is run.
+Check the Console Output to see the simulation progress.
 If the simulation ran successfully, it will look like the following:

 {{< img src="console-ok.png" alt="Console View" >}}

-If the Gatling FrontLine deployment fails (i.e. because of a shortage of available hosts), the plugin will retry 3 times to redeploy the simulation.

 Live metrics will be displayed in the console, and in the Status page.
-The link **View Run in FrontLine** in the build page menu links to FrontLine.
+The link **View Run in Gatling Enterprise** in the build page menu links to Gatling Enterprise.

 {{< img src="run-view.png" alt="Results" >}}